akmiccom/English_grammar_in_use/瞬間英作文01_English.md

 18. Are those cars new or old?
 They are new.
 19. Are these men American or German?
 They are German.
 20. Are those women Japanese or Korean?
 They are Korean.
+21. What is this?
+It's a camera.
+22. What is that?
+It's an ashtray.
+23. What is this?
+It's a clock.
+24. What is that?
+It's a pillow.
+25. What are these?
+They are French magazines.
+26. What are those birds?
+They are sparrows.
+27. What are those?
+They are old stamps.
+28. What are those men?
+They are policemen.
+29. What are thoes women?
+They are secretaries.
+30. What are those people?
+They are lawyers.
+31. I'm a student.
+32. Are you a teacher?
+33. He is a lawyer.
+34. Is she a nurse?
+No, she isn't.
+35. We are Japanese.
+36. Are you students?
+37. They are policemen.
+38. Are they high school students?
+No, they aren't.
+39. Are you happy?
+Yes, we are.
+40. He is kind.